 Railway station upgrade

-The Waterloo station upgrade is a part of the £1bn ($1.5bn approximately) Wessex Capacity programme.
-The proposed upgrade includes spending £274m ($406.1m) each on track renewals and signalling enhancements, £182m ($269.8m) on bridges, tunnels, major structures, culverts, footbridges and earthworks, £127m ($188.2m) on building improvements, £88m ($130.4m) on electrification, £33m ($49m) on telecommunications, and £23m ($34.1m) on plant and machinery.
+The Waterloo station upgrade was a part of the £1bn ($1.5bn approximately) Wessex Capacity programme.
+The upgrade included spending £274m ($406.1m) each on track renewals and signalling enhancements, £182m ($269.8m) on bridges, tunnels, major structures, culverts, footbridges and earthworks, £127m ($188.2m) on building improvements, £88m ($130.4m) on electrification, £33m ($49m) on telecommunications, and £23m ($34.1m) on plant and machinery.

-The upgrade will include rebuilding former Waterloo International terminal, reconfiguring platforms 20 to 24, and extending platforms 1 to 4 to allow longer, ten-car trains to run to London suburban stations.
-It will also include creating modern accessible station concourse near platforms 20 to 24, and introducing a brand new fleet of trains with improved facilities.
+The upgrade included rebuilding former Waterloo International terminal, reconfiguring platforms 20 to 24, and extending platforms 1 to 4 to allow longer, ten-car trains to run to London suburban stations.
+The Waterloo International terminal formerly housed Eurostar journeys.

 The consortium consisting of Skanska, Colas Rail, Aecom and Mott MacDonald was awarded with a £400m ($592.08m) contract to upgrade the Waterloo station in January 2016.

 The contract included bringing the international terminal at the station back into use for domestic train services and increasing the length of certain station platforms.

 It also included delivering track alterations, signalling, communications, buildings and civil infrastructure along the Wessex Route and at Waterloo, Vauxhall, Clapham Junction, Richmond, Wimbledon and Surbiton stations.